 Designed as a foundation for those who intend to pursue art as a career or for cultural enrichment, this course emphasizes the fundamentals of drawing, sculpture and painting in a variety of media.
 Weekly homework assignments aid in acquisition and development of basic observational skills.
 Higher-order thinking skills such as analysis, problem solving and evaluation are emphasized.
-The course also incorporates the study of art history, criticism, aesthetics and additional enrichment experiences such as museum field experience, artists-inresidence and student workshops.
+The course also incorporates the study of art history, criticism, aesthetics and additional enrichment experiences via the ACPS Center for the Arts K-12 (teacher workshops, museum presentations, museum field experience, artists-inresidences and student group workshops).

-Art II Grades 10-12 | 1 credit
+Art II

-Prerequisite: Art I
+Grades 10-12 1 credit Prerequisite: Art I